 The ACT has Math, Reading, English, Science, and an optional essay.
 The largest difference there is the inclusion of science in the ACT.
 That can be a deciding factor based on scientific abilities.
 In the past, the ACT is was the only test designed to not penalize the test taker for guessing, but the new SAT no longer penalizes, either.
 The most glaring question students face is: which should I take?
 Some take both, many take only one.
-Your decision could be based on the components of the test as we just stated, but a lot of it has to do with where you are geographically.
+Your decision could be based on the components of the test as we just stated, but a lot of your preference has to do with where you are geographically.
 You’ll see that SAT dominates the coast and the ACT dominates the Midwest and parts of the North and South.

 A common myth is that prestigious schools, like the Ivy League (Yale University, Princeton University, Cornell University, Harvard University, Columbia University, Brown University, Dartmouth College, University of Pennsylvania) prefer the SAT.
 This is not true, though.
 Schools have no preference in regards to ACT vs. SAT.
 Both are regarded as equal and have no bearing on your acceptance.
 There is no valid reason for them to prefer one because incredible students across the nation take both the ACT and SAT.